kaizhang16/book/src/ch08-02-strings.md

 look at strings from Rust’s perspective: as bytes, scalar values, and grapheme clusters (the closest thing to what we would call *letters*).

-If we look at the Hindi word “नमस्ते” written in the Devanagari script, it is stored as a vector of `u8` values that looks like this:
+If we look at the Hindi word नमस्ते written in the Devanagari script, it is stored as a vector of `u8` values that looks like this:

 ```text